kevinolega/callcentertrainingtips/_posts/2012-09-02-shy-person-do.md

 If something doesn't work out in my life I go the opposite direction.

-If most people are quitting and slacking off I'll work on something.
+If most Filipinos are quitting and slacking off I'll work on something.

 If everyone's competing for something I'll quit and go after something else.